 The state of AICTE is pathetic in the sense that it has failed to keep a watch on the private shops called ‘Engineering colleges’.
 The government has recently initiated a merger plan for UGC and AICTE and that will be a milestone improvement.
 We hope that such an overhaul is much needed.
 Teachers’ Training and a strict scrutiny are still awaited.
 There has been a call for ‘Evaluate the Conclusion of Degree’ as is done for doctors.
 Such an exam, other than the traditional degree exams can generate some responsibility among the students, if not the colleges, to gain some awareness and skills (not knowledge).

 The lack of Communication Skills leaves anyone incapable of making an impact in any domain of life.
-One disclaimer must be the core to our understanding of training is that these skills come with time and then stay forever depending on the sensible usage.
+One disclaimer must be the core of our understanding of training is that these skills come with time and then stay forever depending on the sensible usage.

 Ignore Communication and be assured that a Successful Failure awaits you!